-NOTE: We recommend that you KEEP THE ENGINE RUNNING WHILE EXTENDING OR RETRACTING SLIDEOUT ROOMS so the engine alternator can provide maximum power for proper operation of the slideout mechanisms.
+NOTE: We recommend that you KEEP THE ENGINE RUNNING WHILE EXTENDING OR RETRACTING riangle warning

+SLIDEOUT ROOMS so the engine alternator can provide maximum power for proper operation of the slideout mechanisms.

 Keep all persons clear of the slideout room and moving parts while extending or retracting.
 Do not occupy the slideout room while it is being extended or retracted.
+Failure to observe can result in death or serious injury.